Grand Theft Auto: Chinatown Wars: iOS and Android versions

 Chinatown Wars was released on iPhone and iPod Touch on 17 January 2010.
 The touchscreen minigame mechanics originally seen in the Nintendo DS version returned in a similar fashion.
-The graphics, when compared to the DS and PSP versions, are not cel-shaded like the DS version and lack the ambient lighting and effects seen in the PSP version.
+The graphics, when compared to the DS and PSP versions, aren't cel-shaded like the DS version and lack the ambient lighting and effects seen in the PSP version.
 An update released on 28 March 2010 added the radio stations that were formerly exclusive to the PSP version.

 The iPad version was released on 9 September 2010, with 1024x768 high definition graphics.
 It received critical acclaim, with IGN's Levi Buchanan giving it a 9.0/10, calling it "a phenomenal play".

 On 13 October 2013, Chinatown Wars was removed from the App Store with no statement given by Rockstar.
-It is believed that it was due to compatibility issues with iOS 7; on 21 December 2013, the game returned to the store with the compatibility issues fixed.
+It is believed that it was due to compatibility issues with iOS 7.
+On 21 December 2013, the game returned to the store with the compatibility issues fixed.
 An additional update was released on 18 December 2014 that provided support for Retina Display resolutions and wireless controller support.

 Chinatown Wars made its debut on Android devices on 18 December 2014, featuring the same graphical improvements and features as the latest iOS update.
 The Android version was developed by War Drum Studios.
 Currently, both the iOS and Android versions contain no multiplayer or Social Club compatibility.

+On 19 October 2023, the game was available for free with a 30-minute trial, with an option to login to Social Club and be able to play the full version if a GTA+ membership is subscribed on either PlayStation 5 or Xbox Series X/S.